Philsun01/Cleaning-Data-Project/README.md

 # Cleaning Data Project
 ---
-title: "Human Activity Recongition Data Clean Up" Version 1.0
+Title: "Human Activity Recongition Data Clean Up" Version 1.0
 ---
 Data from a machine learning experiment involving measuring human activity through mobile phones was collected and had statistical analysis performed on it.
 This project involved the clean up and extraction of that data.